lilouNait/auto_coin_api/README.md

 ## Technologies for the REST API

-* We have choosen to use the Framework SpringBoot 2.1.4. to expose the REST API.
+* We have chosen to use the Framework SpringBoot 2.1.4 to expose the REST API.
 All the datas are stored using an h2 base.
 The particularity of the h2 base is that it is all managed by the Java Framework and doesn't require other installation

 ## Technical Documentation

-* All the technical documentation can be found in the documentation folder and is generated on application install.
+* All the technical documentation can be found in the documentation folder which is generated on application maven install job.
+Three main technical documentation can be found in this folder:
+1. A swagger.json which a json file that represents the global architecture of the exposed API
+2. DocumentationAPI.html is a more friendly represented of the architecture of the API.
+3. The JavaDoc folder contains a basic javadoc rendered documentation that lists all the classes and functions used for the application.

+##Geocode

+##User manual